Pharmacy Program Financial Aid

 Cost of Attendance (COA) is the estimated cost for a student to attend a specific program for a specific academic year at a specific school.
 The COA includes tuition, fees, room and board, books, supplies, transportation and personal expenses.
 It is determined by developing an average cost for students to attend a program in a given year.

-Contact Peter Buechner, financial aid and student services counselor, at firstname.lastname@example.org for the COA each year you are enrolled in the pharmacy program.
+Contact the Office of Financial Aid at FDU’s Florham Campus for the COA each year you are enrolled in the pharmacy program.

 What is the maximum loan amount I can borrow in my academic/financial aid year?